 - The most common form of violence experienced by women globally is physical violence inflicted by an intimate partner.

-On average, at least 6 out of 10 women are beaten, coerced into sex or otherwise abused by an intimate partner in the course of their lifetime. - It is estimated that, worldwide, 1 in 5
+On average, at least 6 out of 10 women are beaten, coerced into sex or otherwise abused by an intimate partner in the course of their lifetime.6 - It is estimated that, worldwide, 1 in 5

-- women will become a victim of rape or attempted rape in her lifetime. - Women experience sexual harassment throughout their lives.
-Between 40% and 50% of women in the European Union reported some form of sexual harassment in the workplace. - The cost of intimate partner violence in the United States alone exceeds US\$5.8 billion per year: US\$4.1 billion is for direct medical and health care services, while productivity losses account for nearly US\$1.8 billion.9 - In Canada, a 1995 study estimated the annual direct costs of violence against women to be approximately Can\$1.17 billion a year.
-A 2004 study in the United Kingdom estimated the total direct and indirect costs of domestic violence, including pain and suffering, to be £23 billion per year or £440 per person.
+- Women experience sexual harassment throughout their lives.
+Between 40% and 50% of women in the European Union reported some form of sexual harassment in the workplace.8 - The cost of intimate partner violence in the United States alone exceeds US\$5.8 billion per year: US\$4.1 billion is for direct medical and health care services, while productivity losses account for nearly US\$1.8 billion.9 - In Canada, a 1995 study estimated the annual direct costs of violence against women to be approximately Can\$1.17 billion a year.
+A 2004 study in the United Kingdom estimated the total direct and indirect costs of domestic violence, including pain and suffering, to be £23 billion per year or £440 per person.10